Why Are Dogs’ Lips Bumpy? [ANSWERED]

 Canine Acne

 It is the most common reason why a dog’s lips appear bumpy.
 Canine acne looks more like human acne and can be treated easily.
-Vets usually prescribe acne creams or serum.
+Vets usually prescribe acne creams or serums.
 If ignored, the acne can cause severe infection.

 Cancerous Tumors